Quickstart Guides: Arduino IDE 2

 First you need to open the Preferences dialog, which you find either in the Arduino IDE or the File menu.

-Next you have to open the field Additional boards manager URLs and type in the package index URL, finishing with clicking on two OK buttons in succession.
+Next you have to open the field Additional boards manager URLs.

 Now type in the package index URL.

-Next you have to install the new core.
+Next you have to install the new package.
 Activate the Boards Manager, select XMiniCore, and click on Install.

 You need to activate the Boards Manager by clicking on the board symbol in the left side bar (1).
-After the boards manager pane has been opened, type part of the core's name into the search line (2).
-Then all cores with the search word in their description are displayed.
+After the boards manager pane has been opened, type part of the package's name into the search line (2).
+Then all packages with the search word in their description are displayed.
 Scroll down until you see the one you want to install (3).
-Install this core by clicking on Install (4).
+Install this package by clicking on Install (4).
+If the package is already installed, then an Update button will be shown that you need to click on.

 Linux systems